-Boris Johnson banned from parliament for ‘unprecedented’ lies, rules committee
+Boris Johnson guilty of ‘attack on democratic institutions’ and faced 90-day ban

 The committee said it amounted to “an attack on democratic institutions” and decided that Mr Johnson should be banned from parliament – recommending he is stripped of a former member’s pass.

-Mr Johnson fired back by claiming the committee had reached a “deranged conclusion” to deliver “the final knife-thrust in a protracted political assassination”.
-The Partygate investigation found:
+Mr Johnson lashed out by claiming the committee had reached a “deranged conclusion” to deliver “the final knife-thrust in a protracted political assassination”.
+The Partygate probe found:

 - Boris Johnson mislead parliament five different ways and committed five separate contempts

-- Found it “highly unlikely” Boris Johnson “genuinely believed” drinks events were in line with rules
+- Ex-PM could be found guilty of further contempt over 16 gatherings still being looked at by police

-- Revealed he could be found guilty of further contempt over 16 gatherings at No 10 and Chequers being looked at by police
+- Covid complaince at No 10 was ‘a pantomime’ – with one official revealing rules weren’t enforced and ‘wine-time Fridays’ continued

 The privileges committee rejected Mr Johnson’s claim that senior officials advised him Covid rules and guidance had been followed in No 10.
 In fact, a senior aide warned him against claiming that guidelines were observed.